 A high level of independent practices continue to be acquired by or partner with larger health systems.
 For practices that want to stay independent, there is a need to promote and grow their practice by improving the patient experience and streamlining front office tasks.

-Healthcare practices have had to make technology investments around practice management, electronic health records, and patient portals, but many have not yet invested in technology that improves the way patients digitally interact with practices.
+Healthcare practices have had to make technology investments around practice management, electronic health records, and patient portals, but many have not yet invested in digital healthcare technology that improves the way patients digitally interact with practices.

 Practice growth software like PatientPop allows practices to attract new patients, manage online reputation, modernize the patient experience, and automate the front office.
 Using practice growth software, healthcare providers can get found online by more patients and give new and returning patients the ability to schedule appointments online.
 Practice growth software also sends automated appointment reminders to prevent no-shows and automated post-visit surveys to help create a virtuous cycle of practice improvement.